Marie Curie: Life in Paris

 In late 1891, she left Poland for France.
-In Paris, Maria (or Marie, as she would be known in France) briefly found shelter with her sister and brother-in-law before renting a garret closer to the university, in the Latin Quarter, and proceeding with her studies of physics, chemistry, and mathematics at the University of Paris, where she enrolled in late 1891.
+In Paris, Maria (or Marie, as she would be known in France) briefly found shelter with her sister and brother-in-law before renting a garret closer to the university, in the Latin Quarter, and proceeding with her studies of physics, chemistry, and mathematics at the University of Paris, where she enroled in late 1891.
 She subsisted on her meagre resources, keeping herself warm during cold winters by wearing all the clothes she had.
 She focused so hard on her studies that she sometimes forgot to eat.
 Skłodowska studied during the day and tutored evenings, barely earning her keep.
 In 1893, she was awarded a degree in physics and began work in an industrial laboratory of Gabriel Lippmann.
 Meanwhile, she continued studying at the University of Paris and with the aid of a fellowship she was able to earn a second degree in 1894.
 (Note: Sources vary concerning the field of her second degree.
 Tadeusz Estreicher, in the 1938 Polish Biographical Dictionary entry, writes that, while many sources state she earned a degree in mathematics, this is incorrect, and that her second degree was in chemistry.)

 Skłodowska had begun her scientific career in Paris with an investigation of the magnetic properties of various steels, commissioned by the Society for the Encouragement of National Industry.
 That same year, Pierre Curie entered her life: it was their mutual interest in natural sciences that drew them together.
 Pierre Curie was an instructor at The City of Paris Industrial Physics and Chemistry Higher Educational Institution (ESPCI Paris).
 They were introduced by Polish physicist Józef Wierusz-Kowalski, who had learned that she was looking for a larger laboratory space, something that Wierusz-Kowalski thought Pierre could access.
 Though Curie did not have a large laboratory, he was able to find some space for Skłodowska where she was able to begin work.